 Pain Point Solved: Ability to drink $8 smoothies without leaving your sofa

-You don’t have to walk far in Manhattan without tripping over something that is organic, farm-fresh, hand-curated and environmentally sound.
+You don’t have to walk far in Manhattan without tripping over something organic, farm-fresh, hand-curated and environmentally sound.
 My how far we’ve come from 42ndStreet in 1985.
-These days, it’s all about goodness, and what is more good than a ginger + greens smoothie while kicking back and binge-watching Netflix?
+These days, it’s all about goodness, and what is better than a ginger + greens smoothie while kicking back and binge-watching Netflix?
 Heck, it’s the best way to replenish the brain cells that you are killing from watching too many Walking Dead episodes!

 Why we Dig This Brand:

-This brand does a good job of capturing the fun, good times and positive energy you get from consuming organic, farm-fresh hand-curated smoothies and salads.
+This brand does an excellent job of capturing the fun, good times and positive energy you get from consuming organic, farm-fresh hand-curated smoothies and salads.
 The logo is definitely fresh with the vertical DH arrangement.
-The copywriting is well-executed, and there’s some lively supporting elements as well: patterns, brightly photographed produce, colored backgrounds… and wait!
+The copywriting is well-executed, and there are some active supporting elements as well: patterns, brightly photographed produce, colored backgrounds… and wait!
 Noooooo… disembodied hands!
 Not again?
 Just when we thought this trend was dead…

 What a month!
 We had two logos with a cross, an overdose of pills, soap-opera-worthy hospital duds, and the return of the disembodied hands.
 It was super close, but we’ve got to “hand” it to Capsule for their clean look, spot-on illustrations, and lack of creepy hands.